 Tell It Slant: Grappling with Suffering through Science Fiction and Fable

-Emily Dickinson’s adage “Tell the truth but tell it slant,” a favorite at the Institute for Writing and Thinking, reminds us that odd-angled questions can open up our thinking in rich and surprising ways.
-In the spirit of this adage, this workshop sets out to explore how genres like science fiction and fable present us with odd-angled avenues to help our students reflect on human suffering.
-Our focus will be Kindred, Octavia E. Butler’s time travel novel that intertwines plotlines as its protagonist, Dana, is jolted between her life in California in 1976 and a slave plantation in antebellum Maryland.
-We will look at Butler’s approach to Kindred alongside James Agee’s short story “A Mother’s Tale.”
+Emily Dickinson’s adage “Tell the truth but tell it slant,” reminds us that odd-angled questions can open up our thinking in rich and surprising ways.
+This workshop sets out to explore how genres like science fiction and fable present odd-angled avenues that help our students reflect on human suffering.
+Our focus will be Kindred, Octavia E. Butler’s time-travel novel that intertwines plotlines as its protagonist, Dana, jolts between her life in 1970s California and a slave plantation in antebellum Maryland.
+We will compare Butler’s approach to James Agee’s short story “A Mother’s Tale.”
 How do allegory, fantasy, and science fiction help us feel the very real horrors of history and human behavior?
-And when we confront these horrors, what responsibilities do we bear?
+And when we confront these horrors, what responsibilities must we bear?

 Texts: Octavia E. Butler, Kindred; James Agee, “A Mother’s Tale”